 Under section 2 of the CPA, liability principally rests on the 'producer' (the manufacturer), the importer of the product into the EU, or an own brander (i.e. any person who, by labelling or the use of trademarks, holds himself out as being the producer of the product).
 The supplier (whether the retailer, distributor or a wholesaler) may be liable in place of the manufacturer if he fails to identify the producer or at least the person who supplied the product to him.
-The ECJ in its judgment of 2 December 2009 in Case C-358/08; O'Byrne v Aventis Pasteur SA said that the requirement is "the supplier, against whom proceedings are brought by an injured person, inform the latter, on its own initiative and promptly, of the identity of the producer or its own supplier".
+In Case C-358/08; O'Byrne v Aventis Pasteur SA, the ECJ said that the requirement is that "the supplier, against whom proceedings are brought by an injured person, inform the latter, on its own initiative and promptly, of the identity of the producer or its own supplier".
 Whether these conditions are met is a factual matter to be determined by the national court.
 The CPA postulates the obligation to identify being triggered by a request by the Claimant and it is questionable whether the plain meaning of the words of the English statute can be interpreted in line with the ECJ's ruling.
-A revision of the CPA is likely to be required.